 The processing tools are not always intuitive.
 But if you work with this software for a while, you’ll figure out where things are.

-Is Darktable is as easy to use as Lightroom?
+Is Darktable as Easy to Use as Lightroom?

-Darktable is a good Lightroom alternative.
-If you don’t want to buy into Adobe’s subscription model or use Linux, then this program may be for you.
+Darktable is a good Lightroom alternative for more advanced users.
+If you don’t want to buy Adobe’s subscription model or use Linux, this program may be right for you.

-This is especially the case if you’re the type of person who reads manuals to learn how to use a program.
-For intuitive users like myself, Darktable may be a bit more frustrating at first.
+If you’re the type who reads manuals to learn how to use a program, Darktable is for you.
+But for intuitive users like myself, Darktable may initially be a bit more frustrating.

 The tools are there.
-It’s a matter of learning how to use them.
+It’s just a matter of learning how to use them!